dougalstanton/rpg/_reports/trophy-dark-buried-alive.md

 title: "Buried Alive"
 summary: >
-  "I ran this from the Trophy preview materials for the Kickstarter.
+  I ran this from the Trophy preview materials for the Kickstarter.
   The incursion and rules were both updated slightly for the final print release.

   First submission for #SHOCtober, Solo Horror October on Reddit and my first attempt playing Trophy solo too.
 I ended up using a slightly odd dialogue routine, literally playing out both role of GM and player as well as the player-character.
-It sort of works?"
+It sort of works?
 date: 2020-10-13

 system: "Trophy Dark"